 Whether the crime someone is charged with is labeled a "misdemeanor," "felony," or some other classification means little in the world of immigration law, which tends to assign its own definition to crimes.

-As a lawful permanent resident (with a green card), you are right to be concerned about your immigration status if convicted of a crime (and yes, a guilty plea counts as a conviction).
-If your crime matches one of the "grounds of deportability" found in U.S. immigration law, you could be placed into removal proceedings and ultimately deported from the United States.
+A lawful permanent resident (with a green card) is right to be concerned about their immigration status if convicted of a crime.
+(And yes, a guilty plea counts as a conviction).
+If the crime matches one of the "grounds of deportability" found in U.S. immigration law, the immigrant could be placed into removal proceedings and ultimately deported from the United States.

-For a rundown of what's in the law, see “Crimes That Will Make an Immigrant Deportable.”
+For a rundown of what's in the law, see Crimes That Will Make an Immigrant Deportable.
 You'll notice in looking at that list that the word "misdemeanor" never appears.
 But other descriptions there could encompass a misdemeanor.
-For example, a misdemeanor theft conviction might be classified as a "crime of moral turpitude" under the immigration law – which is a ground of deportation if it occurred during your first five years in the U.S. or if you committed two of them.
+For example, a misdemeanor theft conviction might be classified as a "crime of moral turpitude" under the immigration law, which is a ground of deportation if it occurred during the immigrant's first five years in the U.S. or if they committed two of them.

 The grounds of deportability also name certain crimes specifically, which would in most cases make the immigrant deportable whether or not the crimes were charged as misdemeanors or felonies: for example, drug crimes, illegal firearms possession or sales, domestic violence, stalking, child abuse or neglect, and so on.

 Assuming you get through the criminal courts without becoming deportable, applying for U.S. citizenship as soon as you are eligible would help to secure your status in the United States.
 However, if you've got a crime on your record, that could also stall or destroy your eligibility, as described in Crimes That Will Prevent You From Receiving U.S. Citizenship.